Are you looking to use Microsoft Clarity analytics on your WordPress website?

 A field will appear where you can paste your Clarity project ID.
 That’s the last item in your Clarity tracking code and will look something like ‘ejbjp9k5ge’.

 Make sure you click the ‘Save Changes’ button afterward, and your WordPress site will be connected to Microsoft Clarity.

 Pro Tip: If you are using a WordPress caching plugin, then you need to clear your WordPress cache after adding the project ID or tracking code.
 This is important because, otherwise, Microsoft will not be able to verify your site for a few hours.

 Once you have installed the tracking code and cleared your WordPress cache, Microsoft will then start recording visitor session data.

-However it will likely take up to 2 hours before you can see any results in your Clarity account.
+However, it will likely take up to 2 hours before you can see any results in your Clarity account.

 It also tracks excessive scrolling, when users scroll through a page more than expected.
 And like Google Analytics, Microsoft makes it easy to see the most popular pages on your site.

-The Recordings tab shows you recordings of different user sessions.
+The ‘Recordings’ tab shows you recordings of different user sessions.
 You get the details of the user’s device, operating system, and country.

 Clarity also tells you the number of pages they visited, the duration and time of their session, and the number of clicks they made.